Rome2Rio

 What companies run services between Seattle, WA, USA and Portugal?

-Air France, Edelweiss Air, and six other airlines fly from Seattle-Tacoma International Airport (SEA) to Lisbon-Portela Airport (LIS) 4 times a day.
+Icelandair, British Airways, and five other airlines fly from Seattle-Tacoma International Airport (SEA) to Lisbon-Portela Airport (LIS) every 4 hours.

 Airlines